khulnasoft/AiKit/docs/overview/deep_dive/navigating_the_code.rst

     # etc.

-Ivy API
+Aikit API
 -------

-All function signatures for the Ivy API are defined in the :mod:`ivy.functional.ivy` submodule.
+All function signatures for the Aikit API are defined in the :mod:`aikit.functional.aikit` submodule.
 Functions written here look something like the following, (explained in much more detail in the following sections):